-I can’t say for sure whether this was the reason I found this quite the difficult trail.
+I can’t say for sure whether this was the reason I found this quite a difficult trail.
 Knowing my hiking skill level, this shouldn’t have made me feel as bad as it did.

 But again, it could have just been my legs.

-It wasn’t as flat as we were expecting, most of it was a gently elevation gain, with a few more steeper up and down sections.
+It wasn’t as flat as we were expecting, most of it was a gentle elevation gain, with a few more steep up-and-down sections.

 It was a hard walk out for me as my legs progressively got sorer and slower.

 Usually, I am the one miles ahead of anyone else in the group, it was an unusual feeling to not be able to walk fast and fall behind no matter how hard I tried.

 Would I still recommend the Klahhane Ridge Trail in Olympic National Park?
 Absolutely.
 Just don’t do any barre classes before it.

 I mean, look at the views – simply stunning.